 Residency – Applicants must be legal Mississippi residents.
 There is no waiting period for persons having recently moved to the state.
 However, there may be a wait list for this program on the whole.
 Therefore, new state residents will naturally fall to the end of the waiting list.

 Age – Applicants must be at least 60 years of age or designated as disabled by the Social Security Administration

 Functional Ability – Applicants must be professionally assessed and found to have functional, mental, or physical challenges that prevent them from completing the tasks for which they are seeking assistance.

-Financial Thresholds - the Mississippi Division of Aging and Adult Services does not have strict income and resource thresholds.
+Financial Thresholds – the Mississippi Division of Aging and Adult Services does not have strict income and resource thresholds.
 However, one’s income is taken into account, which is based on 100% of the current Federal Poverty Level (FPL).
-As of 2019, for a single applicant, this figure comes to $1,041 / month, and for a couple, this figure is $1,409 / month.
+As of 2020, for a single applicant, this figure comes to $1,063 / month, and for a couple, this figure is $1,437 / month.
 Please note, applicants who are over these income limits are not automatically disqualified from receiving In-Home Services.
-That said, this program is intended for low-income seniors, and therefore, one may presume higher income individuals will be a lower priority for the program administrators.
+That said, this program is intended for low-income seniors.
+Therefore, one may presume higher income individuals will be a lower priority for the program administrators.

 Other Factors – when determining if one will receive services from this program, several other factors are taken into consideration to determine one’s level of need.
 These include one’s race, nutritional risk, and whether the applicant lives in a rural or urban area.

 Benefits and Services